microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ALTER ROLE db_datawriter ADD MEMBER ApplicationUser;
 ```

-As you likely already know, the best practice is to create non-admin accounts at the database level, unless they need to be able to execute administrator tasks.
+The best practice is to create non-admin accounts at the database level, unless they need to be able to execute administrator tasks.

 **Step 4 - Grant other users access (Azure AD)**